Introduction

 Ownership Type.
 Select the appropriate box to indicate whether the resource is owned by an individual, non-profit, or local, state, or federal government.

 Owner/Manager Contact Information.
-Please provide current information for the owner or owners of the resource under consideration if the resource is a Property.
+If the resource is a Property, please provide current information for the owner or owners of the resource under consideration.
 If there is a point of contact for the application in addition to the owner, provide the point of contact’s name and information as well.

 Please note: all applications must be accompanied by an owner consent letter.
 Owner consent letter templates can be found in the Supplemental Documents section above.

-For a Property, focus on its connection to important events or people in the civil rights movement, and place them within the movement’s overall background.
-If your Property is already listed in the NRHP, the existing NRHP documentation is a good place to find information.
+For a Property, focus on its connection to important events or people in the African American civil rights movement, and place them within the Movement’s overall background.
+If your Property is already listed in the National Register of Historic Places (NRHP), the existing NRHP documentation is a good place to find information.
 You can search for your property on the National Register's Database webpage or request copies of the NRHP nomination from the SHPO or THPO.
 Whether or not your property is listed, another useful publication is the National Historic Landmark Program's publication Civil Rights in America: A Framework for Identifying Significant Sites, which identifies broad themes in civil rights history as well as the people, events, and places that represent those themes.

 Remember that the goal of the Network is to share the stories and educate the public about this critical period in American history--your description should demonstrate how having the resource join the Network will help meet this goal.